 The improvement comes with student comments like, “I didn’t know that,” because we present updated, cutting-edge information and supply references for students.

 It also may be the student stating, “Oh I forgot that,” or “Now I remember.”
-When they ask the why questions, we provide the who, how, when and where.
+When they ask why questions, we provide the who, how, when, and where.